saiedmighani/Global_warming_NLP_analysis/README.md

 - ### Problem statement
 ---
 The reddit users in **[Globalwarming](https://www.reddit.com/r/GlobalWarming/)** subreddit were in general concerned, while the subreddit users in **[Conspiracytheory](https://www.reddit.com/r/ConspiracyTheory/)** reddit were more interested in coming up with conspiracy theories.
-This contrasting viewpoint may be a good binary target for our NLP analysis, to develop a trained model.
+This contrasting viewpoint may be a good binary target for our NLP analysis, to develop a trained NLP model.

 ---